 Though Vinteuil is only a minor character in this section, one of his sonatas turns out to be the "theme" to the love affair between Swann and Odette.
 Swann does not realize, however, that Vinteuil is the sonata's actual composer; he assumes instead that the composer is a relative with the same name.
 Vinteuil's tragic death prefigures Swann's own ill-fated love affair with Odette, and Vinteuil's sonata will forever make Swann think of her.

-Homosexuality is a major theme throughout Remembrance of Things Past.
+Homosexuality is a major theme throughout In Search of Lost Time.
 Although Proust never attributes his own homosexuality to the narrator, a number of peripheral characters have homosexual encounters, and always with the young Marcel spying on them.
 The narrator never condemns homosexuality but instead associates it with voyeurism.
 In this sense, a third party is always required for an encounter to be complete.
 When Marcel spies, for instance, on Vinteuil's daughter and her friend, he is not an innocent bystander.
 He plays the role of an intermediary, interpreting the real meaning behind each woman's actions, and thus "participating" in their affair.
-A similar situation occurs later when Marcel watches Charlus meet with another man; Charlus' homosexuality is the reason Swann asks him to watch over Odette, a fact of which Marcel's family is unaware.
+A similar situation occurs later when Marcel watches Charlus meet with another man.
+Charlus' homosexuality is the reason Swann asks him to watch over Odette, a fact of which Marcel's family is unaware.